Whole Exome Family Plus

 Analysis of WES data is a complex process, imposing challenging requirements both in terms of computing resources and software.
 The proprietary automated bioinformatics pipeline developed and employed at Blueprint Genetics enables fast, reliable and highly accurate results.

-We utilize state-of-the-art algorithms for quality control and processing of sequence reads as well as for detection of single-nucleotide and small indel variants from WES data (large copy-number variants are analyzed by low-coverage whole-genome sequencing in Whole Exome Plus or Whole Exome Family Plus tests).
+We utilize state-of-the-art algorithms for quality control and processing of sequence reads as well as for detection of single-nucleotide, small indel variants as well as larger deletions and duplications from WES data.
 Furthermore, the pipeline employs accurate methods to determine consequence of variants as well as filtering steps to remove common variants based on allele frequencies in population cohorts.

 WES data analysis needs to be tailored on individual basis.
 In the analysis process, we consider the clinical and family history of the patient, including symptoms, age of onset and prevalence and inheritance pattern of the disease.
 The applied filters for variant analysis are then selected based on this information to achieve an accurate diagnosis.
 Therefore, it is important that the clinical and family history information is delivered to us in as much as detail as possible when ordering the test.